Here are just a few things people tend to wonder about our program.

 I already have a _________ belt in _____________.
 What can you offer me?

 Unless you come to us from another Universal Taekwondo Association School, we will not honor your colored-belt rank.
 In order to earn a black belt in our system, you must demonstrate knowledge of all the lower ranks’ requirements.
 We have found learning these rank-by-rank is easier and faster than trying to master the requirements for several belts all at once.
 Typically, experienced martial artists advance from beginner to advanced ranks much more quickly than other students.
 If you have a black belt or better in any nationally or internationally recognized taekwondo association, we will honor your present rank.
 Future promotions require demonstration of all lower rank requirements.

 What does training cost?
 What are the other fees* associated with Taekwondo?

 Open class membership rates vary for each student.
 We offer college student discounts, family rates, and other promotions.
 Contact us to get a specific quote for your particular case.
 Beyond monthly membership dues, there is a registration fee for new students.
 This fee includes a taekwondo uniform and belt, a student manual, and membership in the Universal Taekwondo Association.
 Equipment costs vary for each student’s needs and preferences.
-A decent set of tournament-legal sparring gear runs $50-$100 dollars.
-We have used gear available for new students to borrow.
+A decent set of tournament-legal sparring gear costs ~$100 dollars.
 Students pay a $35 fee to test for advancement in rank (until testing for black belt.)
 Typical students test 2-4 times a year.
 For students interested in competition, registration in local and regional tournaments usually runs about $50.
 National tournaments of course cost more.
 We encourage students to compete in a minimum of 2 tournaments a year.

 *Testing and Registration Fees are established by the Universal Taekwondo Association and are subject to change without notice.